acm-projects/Fluent/README.md

   * Whole ecosystem for mobile development, also includes user authentication and text chat
   * Free up to 1 GB of storage (see plans [here](https://firebase.google.com/pricing))
 - [MongoDB](https://www.mongodb.com/)
-  * Part of the popular MERN (MongoDB, ExpressJS, ReactJS, NodeJS) stack
   * More advanced querying than Firebase
   * More flexible & scalable, but lacks a complete ecosystem for mobile development
   * Start with 512 MB and scale up to 5 GB for free